Oil rises more than 1 percent, boosted by weaker dollar

 Barclays analysts forecast on Monday that if OPEC production holds near current levels of almost 30 million bpd, the market surplus would expand from 900,000 bpd to 1.3 million bpd.

-Houston-based Schlumberger Ltd (SLB.N), the world's top oilfield services provider, said oil prices could increase in the second half of the year as it expected industry spending on exploration and production to drop 10 percent to 15 percent internationally in 2015.
+Houston-based Schlumberger Ltd, the world's top oilfield services provider, said oil prices could increase in the second half of the year as it expected global industry spending on exploration and production to drop 10 percent to 15 percent in 2015.

 China's February crude oil imports from Iran fell 3.7 percent from a year earlier to 2.04 million tonnes.
 China boosted overall imports late last year, taking advantage of cheap oil to build its reserves, but storage tanks could be reaching their limits, forcing a slowdown in orders.